scriptfoundry/CompassDemo/README.md

 ### 2. `step2` -- Styled "modern" CSS

+	# Check out the code from git
+	git checkout step2
+	git clean --force

-This is styled page with hand-written CSS that makes the page look and behave as expected using "modern" HTML and CSS.
+This is styled page with hand-written CSS that makes the page look and behave as expected using "modern" HTML and CSS techniques.
 This is how a page would probably be laid out without using sprites and without using Compass.
-The hover-state is controlled via CSS (where some people might argue it does not belong).
+The hover-state is controlled via CSS (where some people might argue it does not belong), which means we're using the `:hover` pseudo-class, rather than jQuery augmentation, so the css ends up being a lot longer.

 Note that because we're not preloading the images, they are loaded when the rollover happens.
 This will cause the images to "pop" into view after a delay.
-This won't be too bad on `localhost`, but on a slow or distant connect, the effect is brutal.
+This won't be too bad on a very fast connection, but on a slow or distant connect, the effect is brutal.
+You'd probably get around this by preloading the hover-state images.

 #### Try this: